ravindasenarath/aws-saa/README.md

 ### EC2 Types
   - Dedicated hosts
-    - Lanunch EC2 instances onphysical servers that are deciated for customer to use.
+    - Launch EC2 instances on physical servers that are deciated for customer to use.
     - Give visibility and control over how instances are placed on a physical server
     - Enable customer to use existing server-bound software licences like Windows Server and address corporate compliance and regulatory requriments
   - Dedicated instances